E Learning Policies

 - Revise using revision websites such as SAM Learning.

-- Use Fronter (virtual learning environment/VLE) to access resources developed by teachers at Plashet School.
+- Use Google Classroom to access resources developed by teachers at Plashet School.

 Internet access at school is only available for school work.
 We do not permit students to use the Internet for leisure.
 We enforce this by monitoring our network and having filtering in place that prevents access to inappropriate websites.
 We also rely on our students to follow the rules and behave responsibly.
 All students go through the Responsible Computer Users Agreement during their first ICT lesson.

-There are some risks associated with internet use.
-Some of the risks are accessing inappropriate material, contact with strangers and on-line bullying.
+There are some risks associated with Internet use.
+Some of the risks are accessing inappropriate material, contact with strangers and cyber bullying.
 We actively teach our students how to stay safe online and how to minimise the risks.

 Responsible Users Agreement